Communication is About Listening

 This trait is crucial for effective communications.
 It means that I understand a wide variety of audiences in diverse cultures.
 I can help organizations understand their own targets better and shape their stories.
 This leads to increased engagement.
 For instance, as communications director for TEDxAmsterdam, I led a team that increased social media following on all platforms.
 Our following on Twitter increased 150% (from 30K to 75K).

 In my work with non-profit organizations, I am the person who does what no one else does.
 Sometimes this means writing, translating, or editing.
 Sometimes this means providing tech support.
-Sometimes this means writing custom CSS and troubleshooting the CMS.
-Sometimes this means producing and editing video or creating graphics to illustrate posts and for sharing on social media.
+Sometimes this means writing custom CSS and troubleshooting the Content Management System.
+Sometimes this means producing and editing video or creating graphics to illustrate posts for sharing on social media.

 I have worked extensively with WordPress and am now working with organizations to share their content on Medium.

 I contribute financially as well, by assisting with fundraising, writing grants and reports to donors, and managing complex budgets and projects.

 My greatest strength is working with creative teams.
 I know how to get good work out of creative teams and how to support and encourage them.